Happy Birthday to the Internet that many believe has always been around like air and water, death and taxes.

 Providing information for our real estate customers.

 In the early years in my small rural Maine town, the customer base was mostly local for buyers.
-Sure we could run a newspaper ad in a big city weekend edition real estate section bragging up a lake cottage listing for vacations, a piece of land acreage for an investment.
+Sure we could run a newspaper ad in a big city weekend edition real estate section.
+Bragging up a Maine lake cottage listing for vacations, a piece of land acreage for a solid investment.

 But like a flare it was shot up, glowed for a short time and then went dark, Expensive, hit or miss and not a constant ad message.
 Most of our home buyers were local because no net and you needed to be living here to use the house, to pay for the place.
 No telecommuting to work with an online job brought with you on the relocation move to Maine like happens today.